uit-no/hpc-doc/general/jobs.rst

 We have the following partitions:

+short:
+    Used for testing your scripts.
+Up to 1 hour of walltime.
 normal:
     The default partition.
 Multi nodes (i.e. more than 20 cores) and up to 48 hrs of walltime.